 The Company estimates the fair value of stock-based compensation utilizing the Black-Scholes option pricing model, which is dependent upon several variables, such as assumptions we make for the volatility of our common stock the expected term of the stock options, the risk-free interest rate for a period that approximates the expected term, and our expected dividend yield.
 Each of these inputs is subjective and generally requires significant judgement to determine.
 Stock-based compensation is measured at the grant date based on the fair value of the award and is recognized as expense over the requisite service period, which is generally the vesting period of the respective award.

-The following table summarizes the range of key assumptions used to determine the fair value of stock options granted during the six months ended December 31, 2021 (no options were granted during the six months ended December 31, 2020):
+The following table summarizes the range of key assumptions used to determine the fair value of stock options granted during the three and nine months ended March 31, 2022 and 2021.